yokosogithub/GeoGit/doc/manual/source/partial_cloning.rst

 	$geogit clone ../geogit-repo --filter myfilter.xml

-The filter file is an xml file which contains a CQL (Common Query Language) filter.
-You can find more information about the CQL syntax in the `this page <http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html>`_ at the GeoServer website.

-The following is a very simple example of a CQL filter that restricts the interest area to the northern hemisphere.
+The filter file is an Ini file which contains filters to be applied to all features, or to specific feature types.
+Here you can see an example of the content of one of such files.

 ::

-	BBOX(geom, -180, 180, 0, 90)

-Notice that we are not providing a CRS (the ``BBOX`` function accepts one, but it is an optional parameter), so the filter computations will be done in the CRS of the features in the repository, which doesn't have to be the same for all of the features.
+	[default]
+	type = CQL
+	filter = BBOX(way,-10002860,1438301,-9235433,1786854,'EPSG:900913')
+	[roads]
+	type = CQL
+	filter = BBOX(way,-9532345,1223411,-9325678,1632340,'EPSG:900913')

+There are two filters in this file.
+Both filters are CQL (Common Query Language) filters.
+The first one will be applied to all features, while the second one will only be appplied to features with the ``roads`` feature type.

-Also notice that filtering is done based on attributes, in this case a geometry attribute named ``the_geom``.
+Notice that filtering is done based on attributes, in this case a geometry attribute named ``way``.
 In case you need more information, remember that you can run the ``show`` command passing a tree path as parameter, and you will get a description of the feature type of that tree, which includes information about its attributes.
 To know more, check the :ref:`exploring` section of this manual.

+You can find more information about the CQL syntax in the `this page <http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html>`_ at the GeoServer website.

+To know more about Ini files, check the corresponding `Wikipedia entry <http://en.wikipedia.org/wiki/INI_file>`_.

 Limitations
 ~~~~~~~~~~~~